Donavin97/scsonify/README.md

 seismic sonification tool within SeisComP

 ## What is this?
-Scsonify is an addon to the whidely used SeisComP package for seismic data analysis, processing and aquisition.
+Scsonify is an addon to the whidely used SeisComP package for seismic data analysis, processing and acquisition.
 The tool sonifies (makes data audible) using a simple data compression technique, making seismic data accessible to all, as well as providing new insights into the complexity of earthquakes.
 ## Features.
 - Integrates seemlessly with in the SeisComP framework.
 - Commandline driven with simple commands that can be adjusted according to user needs.
-- Standrd filtering of data, using the builtin SeisComP filter syntax.
+- Standard filtering of data, using the builtin SeisComP filter syntax.
 - Outputs resulting sonifications to a .wav file.
 - Multiple data sources : choose from a whide selection of data sources provided by local or remote hosts
   - Realtime data (SeedLink protocol)